Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 tree.
 When receiving proofs of inclusion and non-inclusion from the prefix tree, users also receive indirect information about what other valid lookup keys exist.
-To prevent this, all lookup keys are processed through a Verifiable Random Function, or VRF.
+To prevent this, all lookup keys are processed through a Verifiable Random Function, or VRF {{!I-D.irtf-cfrg-vrf}}.

 A VRF deterministically maps each key to a fixed-length pseudorandom value.
 The VRF can only be executed by the service operator, who holds a private key.
-Critically, VRFs can still provide a proof that an input-output pair is valid, which users verify with a public key.
+But critically, VRFs can still provide a proof that an input-output pair is valid, which users verify with a public key.
 When a user requests to search for or update a key, the service operator first executes its VRF on the input key to obtain the output key that will actually be looked up or stored in the prefix